codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 You can't really blame the software developers themselves as they might be unaware of the vulnerabilities in dependencies within the code they reuse.

 An immutable SBOM is not just a list of software artifacts stored in the company archive.
 It’s a process that continuously gathers all used software with its dependencies, including versions and known vulnerabilities.
 CodeNotary provides command line tools to integrate into CI/CD pipelines (GitHub, GitLab, Jenkins, CircleCI, TravisCI and many more) and GitHub actions to automate the process of collecting the software build dependencies that ultimately leads to a BOM.
-CodeNotary Immutable Ledger also stores that information as transactions in an immutable and cryptographically verifiable ledger.
+Our solution CodeNotary Immutable Ledger also stores that information as transactions in an immutable and cryptographically verifiable ledger.
 These transactions include as well artifact metadata, vulnerability scanner reports, and the involved parties (CI/CD tool, QA engineer, vulnerability server aso.).

 Next to a code to binary integration, CodeNotary also provides a binary to dependency integration for Go and Java applications.